prasadtad/redis-phrase-complete/README.md

 ### whenFind(searchPhrase)

-Returns all ids that match, uses a searchPhrase* pattern.
+Returns all ids and the original sentences that the phrase is part of, uses a searchPhrase* pattern.

 ### whenQuit()